-Parents or guardians who are interested in volunteering in the classroom must adhere to the following guidelines:
+Parents or guardians who are interested in volunteering in the classroom must adhere to the following requirements:

 - 1. Volunteers shall be (1) fingerprinted and (2) receive Department of Justice background clearance prior to volunteering.
 GVA reserves the right to restrict certain activities performed by a volunteer based on their background report.
 Additionally, background reports with serious or felony convictions (pursuant to Ed Code 45122.1) or the requirement to register as a sex offender under California law (Penal Code 290) will be prohibited from volunteering. - 2.
-A volunteer shall also have on file with GVA a certificate showing that, upon initial volunteer assignment, the person submitted to a tuberculosis risk assessment dated within the last 60 days and, if tuberculosis risk factors were identified, was examined and found to be free of infectious tuberculosis within the last 60 days before volunteering.
+A volunteer shall also have on file with GVA a certificate showing that, upon initial volunteer assignment, the person submitted to a tuberculosis risk assessment and, if tuberculosis risk factors were identified, was examined and found to be free of infectious tuberculosis within the last 60 days before volunteering.
 If no risk factors are identified, an examination is not required and only a certificate be provided.
 Volunteers who are found to be free of infectious TB shall thereafter be required to have a TB Risk Assessment every four years. - 3.
-Volunteer hours must be arranged with the classroom teacher at least forty-eight (48) hours in advance. - 4.
+Volunteers may not bring siblings or other children to campus during their volunteer time. - 4.
+Volunteer hours must be arranged with the classroom teacher at least forty-eight (48) hours in advance. - 5.
 Prior to volunteering in the classroom, the volunteer should communicate with the teacher to discuss the expectations for volunteering needs.
 Classroom volunteers are there to benefit the entire class and are not in class solely for the benefit of their own child.
 Classroom volunteers must follow the instructions provided by the classroom teacher or aide.
-Classroom rules also apply to volunteers to ensure minimal distraction to the teacher.
-If a volunteer is uncomfortable following the direction of the teacher or aide the volunteer may leave their volunteer position for that day. - 5.
+Classroom rules also apply to volunteers to ensure minimal distraction to the teacher. - 6.
 In accordance with federal law, all school volunteers are expected to maintain strict confidentiality while volunteering at the school.
 All things that are seen and heard at school about employees or children and their families should be considered privileged/confidential information.
-Trust must be established and maintained in order for our volunteer program to be successful. - 6.
-Volunteers shall follow and be governed by all other guidelines indicated elsewhere in this policy.
-This includes, but is not limited to, the process of registering and signing out of the campus at the main office as indicated below. - 7.
-This policy does not authorize GVA to permit a parent/guardian to volunteer or visit the campus if doing so conflicts with a valid restraining order, protective order, or order for custody or visitation issued by a court of competent jurisdiction. - 8.
+Trust must be established and maintained in order for our volunteer program to be successful.

+- 7. Volunteers shall follow and be governed by all other guidelines indicated elsewhere in this policy.
+This includes, but is not limited to, the process of registering and signing out of the campus at the main office as indicated below.
+Volunteers must model kindness and respect to others while volunteering for GVA. - 8.
+This policy does not authorize GVA to permit a parent/guardian to volunteer on campus if doing so conflicts with a valid restraining order, protective order, or order for custody or visitation issued by a court of competent jurisdiction. - 9.
 Volunteers understand that they will not receive any compensation or salary, or any other health or retirement benefits, or workers' compensation insurance coverage while volunteering.
 Volunteers agree to waive all claims against GVA and hold GVA, its officers, agents, employees, authorizer, and volunteers harmless from any and all liability or claims which may arise out of or in connection with their participation in volunteering at GVA.